m-r-davari/flutter_3d_controller/README.md

 //It will pause the animation at current frame. controller.pauseAnimation();

+//It will resume the animation from the current frame (where it was paused).
+//This continues the animation from exactly where it was paused,
+//unlike resetAnimation() which starts from the beginning. controller.resumeAnimation();

+//Get the current animation time in seconds double currentTime = await controller.getCurrentAnimationTime();

 //It will reset and play animation from first frame (from beginning). controller.resetAnimation();